Azure/iotedgedev/README.md

 ## Usage

-Here's how you create a project, build and deploy modules, and then setup and start the Edge runtime.
+Here's how you create a solution, build and deploy modules, and then setup and start the Edge runtime.

-### Step 1: Create Azure IoT Edge Project
+### Step 1: Create Azure IoT Edge Solution

 The following command will setup the folder structure required for this module

-> Replace `edgeproject1` with the name of your project.
+> Replace `edgesolution1` with the name of your solution.
 Use `.` to create in the current folder.

 ```
-iotedgedev project --create edgeproject1
+iotedgedev solution --create edgesolution1
 ```

 #### Folder Structure

-When you create a new project, it will have the following contents:
+When you create a new solution, it will have the following contents:

-1. **modules folders** - Contains all of the modules for your IoT Edge project.
+1. **modules folders** - Contains all of the modules for your IoT Edge Solution.
-    - The iotedgedev module assumes that you'll structure your Dockerfiles exactly like the filter-module sample.
-Have a Docker folder in the root of the project, then subfolders within that to support multiple Docker files.
+    - The iotedgedev module assumes that you'll structure your Dockerfiles exactly like the filtermodule sample.
+Have a Docker folder in the root of the solution, then subfolders within that to support multiple Docker files.

     > It is important that you follow this structure or the module will not work.
-Please make suggestions or fork this project if you would like a different behavior.
+Please make suggestions or fork this solution if you would like a different behavior.

-1. **.env** - Contains all the required Environment Variables for your IoT Edge Project.
+1. **.env** - Contains all the required Environment Variables for your IoT Edge Solution.

-1. **.gitignore** - A .gitignore file for your IoT Edge projects.
+1. **.gitignore** - A .gitignore file for your IoT Edge Solution.

-1. **Configuration File Templates** - There are two files in the root of the project:
+1. **Configuration File Templates** - There are two files in the root of the solution:

     - `deployment.template.json` - Contains the config that is deployed to your IoT Edge device.
 It contains references to your modules, module routes and desired property information.
     - `runtime.template.json` - Contains the config used by your IoT Edge runtime.
 It contains your device connection string, your container registry settings and is used when you call the `runtime --setup` command.